 “Oh, I am sure they could, if they wished.
 Erifracia is one of our closest allies, and I believe the two kings have decided that we should bleed together that we might grow closer as nations.
 The pirates are just a convenient excuse.
 The entire Yellow Order will be sent down to the coast for this military and diplomatic action.”

 My brother played the perfect dutiful, interested son.
-For my part, I folded my arms over my belly and watched the exchange with a rage building in the bulk beneath.
+For my part, I folded my arms over my belly and watched the exchange with a cold detachment.